giladturok/giladturok.github.io/_pages/about.md

 - AI4Science
 - sampling & statistical inference

-My research is currently focused on efficient, scalable, and performant **diffusion language models**.
+My research is currently focused on **diffusion language models** that are efficient, scalable, and performant.

 Previously I interned at **Uber** working on RL for experimentation.